Shaun Bruce

-Shaun Andrew Bruce (born 13 January 1991) is an Australian professional basketball player for the Sydney Kings of the National Basketball League (NBL).
-He began his NBL career in 2012 and has played for the Cairns Taipans, Brisbane Bullets, Adelaide 36ers and Sydney Kings.
+Shaun Andrew Bruce (born 13 January 1991) is an Australian professional basketball player for the Cairns Taipans of the National Basketball League (NBL).
+He began his NBL career in 2012 with the Taipans, going on to play for the Brisbane Bullets, Adelaide 36ers and Sydney Kings.
 He helped the Kings win back-to-back NBL championships in 2022 and 2023.
+He won his third NBL championship with the Kings in 2026.
+He returned to the Taipans in 2026.

 Early life

 Bruce hails from Horsham, Victoria.
 He grew up playing for the Horsham Hornets.

 Basketball career

 NBL

 In January 2012, Bruce had a training stint with the Melbourne Tigers of the National Basketball League.

 Bruce joined the Cairns Taipans as a development player for the 2012–13 NBL season.
 He subsequently won the inaugural Aron Baynes Award for Most Outstanding Athlete.

 In August 2013, Bruce signed a full-time contract with the Taipans for the 2013–14 season.
 He re-signed with the club for the 2014–15 season in April 2014.
 On 31 December 2014, he recorded his first double-digit scoring game of his NBL career with 12 points against the Adelaide 36ers.
 He helped the Taipans reach the 2015 NBL grand final series.

 On 19 June 2015, Bruce re-signed with the Taipans for the 2015–16 season.
 He received more playing time in December 2015 due to injuries to teammates Markel Starks and Stephen Weigh.
 He had 17 points against the Sydney Kings of 2 January 2016.

 On 29 April 2016, Bruce signed a two-year deal with the Brisbane Bullets.
 On 27 January 2017, he scored a season-high 13 points in an 80–77 loss to Melbourne United.
 He missed the start of the 2017–18 NBL season with the ankle injury.
 On 28 October 2017, he scored a season-high 13 points in an 87–85 win over Melbourne United.
 In 27 games, he averaged 3.0 points, 1.2 rebounds and 1.3 assists per game.

 In November 2018, Bruce played one game as a stand-in import for the Westports Malaysia Dragons of the ASEAN Basketball League.
 In January 2019, he joined the Adelaide 36ers as a replacement for injured import Ramone Moore.
 In seven games to finish the 2018–19 NBL season, he averaged 2.4 points per game.